Eryadu/Java_feb_2025/src/Mar6_GitBranch_Merge_PR/Stash.md

 Some Git operations (e.g., pulling changes, switching branches) require a clean working directory.
 Stashing lets you temporarily clear your working directory to perform these operations.
 -- Temporarily Save Work:
-If you need to pause your current work to address something urgent, stashing lets you save your progress and return to it later.
+If you need to pause your current work to addressComposition something urgent, stashing lets you save your progress and return to it later.

 -- When to Use git stash: